mnl359/proyecto4/README.md

 ### Ingress controller

-All the yaml files for the ingress controller and application images are in the IngressConf directory.
+All the yaml files for the ingress controller and application images are in the [IngressConf directory](https://github.com/mnl359/proyecto4/tree/master/IngressConf).

-Firts, deploy an NGINX controller Deployment and Service.
+Firts, deploy a NGINX controller Deployment and Service.

 `helm install --name nginx-ingress stable/nginx-ingress --set rbac.create=true --set controller.publishService.enabled=true`

-Arter that, configure your ingress resource
+After that, configure your ingress resource

 `kubectl apply -f ingress.yaml`